9 Intro to Linux Administration

 In Linux, everything you can interact with is just a file.
 Every log – file.
 Every picture – file.
 Every application – file.
 Every configuration – file.

-So determining whether a user can take an action is really a question of whether they have the right permissions on a particular file.
+So whether a user can take an action is determined by whether they have the proper permissions on a particular file.

-Basic Linux permissions (called POSIX permissions) consist of a 3x3 matrix of read, write, and execute for the owner, the owning group, and everyone else.
-Read means the user can see the contents of a file, write means the user can save a changed version of a file, and execute means they can run the file as a program.
+Basic Linux permissions (POSIX permissions) consist of a \(3*3\) matrix of read, write, and execute for the owner, owning group, and everyone else.
+Read means the user can see the contents of a file, write means the user can save a changed version, and execute means they can run the file as a program.

 There are more complex ways to manage Linux permissions.
 For example, you might hear about Access Control Lists (ACLs).
 They’re beyond the scope of this book.

-There is more information on different ways organizations manage users and what they’re allowed to do in Chapter 16, which is all about auth.
+There is more information on how organizations manage users and what they can do in Chapter 16, which is all about auth.

-For example, here’s a set of permissions that you might have for a program if you wanted anyone to be able to run it, group members to inspect it, and only the owner to change it.
+For example, here’s a set of permissions that you might have for a program that you want anyone to be able to run, group members to inspect, and only the owner to change.

 File permissions and directory permissions don’t have to match.
-For example, a user could have read permissions on a directory, so they could see the names of the files, but not actually have read permissions on any of the files, so they can’t look at the contents.
+For example, a user could have read permissions on a directory to see the names of the files, but not have read permissions on any of the files so they can’t look at the contents.

 When you’re working on the command line, you don’t get a little grid of permissions.
-Instead they’re expressed in one of two ways.
-The first is the string representation, which is a 10-character string that looks something like -rw-r–r--
+Instead, they’re expressed in one of two ways.
+The first is the string representation, a 10-character string that looks like -rw-r–r--

 .